kenhkan/ng-musical-brunch/README.md

 management should be automated using [Bower](http://bower.io/).
 Follow these
 steps:

-1. Find a package you want
+1. Find the package you want
-2. Add to `bower.json`
+2. `bower install <package_name> --save-dev`
 3. Run `grunt install`
 4. Add the specific file you want to include to `Gruntfile.coffee`, under `vendorFiles.scripts.local` and `vendorFiles.styles.local` for JavaScript and CSS files respectively

-If you want to include CDN-hosted libraries, simply do step #4 except add the URLs to `vendorFiles.scripts.remote` and `vendorFiles.styles.remote`.
+If you want to include CDN-hosted libraries, simply do step #4 and add the URLs to `vendorFiles.scripts.remote` and `vendorFiles.styles.remote`.

 ### App settings